nus-cs2103-AY2324S2/ip/docs/README.md

 <br/>

 ### Finding tasks
-Finds and lists all the task that match the given keyword.
+Finds and lists all the tasks that match the given keyword.

 Format: `find <KEYWORD>`